 - Stay out of Austin traffic (!!!)

 Telehealth services are effective and safe

-According to the National Alliance on Mental Illness (NAMI), 1 in 5 U.S. adults experiences mental illness each year.
-These statistics were prior to 2020, which has shown itself to be a particularly challenging year, so the numbers may be even higher.
 Telehealth increases access to therapy AND has consistently been shown to be effective.
-Therapy via telehealth has been shown to be equally as effective as in-person therapy, especially when it comes to general anxiety, depression, life transitions, and family dynamics.
+Therapy via telehealth has been shown to be equally as effective as in-person therapy, especially when it comes to anxiety, depression, life transitions, and family dynamics.

 When comparing virtual visits with office visits, roughly 63% of patients and 59% of clinicians reported no difference in the overall quality of the visit, according to a study published in January 2019 in the American Journal of Managed Care.
-Samaritan providers maintain the same level of privacy and confidentiality as in-person therapy; all services are provided through a HIPAA-compliant platform, Doxy.Me.
+Samaritan Center therapists maintain the same level of privacy and confidentiality as in-person therapy.
+All services are provided through a HIPAA-compliant platform.

 What to expect